dhermes/tailscale-wsl2/WINDOWS_FIREWALL.md

 ![Windows Defender sees a new binary][1]

 Checking the "Public networks" checkbox and clicking "Allow Access" will allow computers on any network to connect.
-This excludes the virtual network interface exposed to WSL2 but also includes network interfaces we don't need (or want exposed).
+This includes the virtual network interface exposed to WSL2 but also includes network interfaces we don't need (or want exposed).
 So we'll need to modify the firewall so that it only allows traffic in from the WSL2 VM.